acao780/Making-Journey/journal-pages/week-03.md

 We will add is_day to the URL.
 This variable returns 1 for day and 0 for night.
 I updated the url to request is_day and used an if/else statement in draw() to change the background style based on that new variable.

 4. Try using random() or noise() alongside or instead of the live data.
+Let’s use the wind speed to determine how much the circle "shakes" or "jitters."
+I added the random() function.
+If the wind is high, the "shake" range is larger, making the circle look like it is vibrating in the wind.

 5. Use vibe coding to try something more ambitious.
+This version changes the whole "mood" by drawing different scenes based on the temperature.
+Instead of just drawing shapes, the code now chooses an entire "visual theme" based on a data threshold (20 degrees).
+This makes the code feel more "aware" of the environment.

 6. Use print() in the console to check the range and scale of values before trying to visualise them.